What information goes into my credit score?

 - Your recent credit activity

-- Whether you have had a debt collection, foreclosure, or bankruptcy, and how old these are
+- Whether you’ve had a debt referred for collection, a foreclosure, or a bankruptcy, and how old these are

-By law, the calculation of your credit score cannot use or take into account factors such as race or color, religion, gender, national origin, or marital status.
+By law, the calculation of your credit score can’t use or take into account factors such as: